dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 `--with-secrets secrets.yaml` loads our own previously generated secrets bundle, this allows for regeneration of files on other user devices

 `--with-docs=false` and `--with-examples=false` just disable verbose configs, just refer to the online doco instead

+`--install-disk=''` removes the default /dev/sda entry as we use disk-selector (see config for example)

 `--talos-version` needs to be consistent across regeneration of files, as the config generated is minor version specific